Feride Rushiti

-Feride Rushiti is a Kosovan activist, director of the "Kosovo Center for the Rehabilitation of Torture Survivors" (QKRMT) and is one of the pioneering human rights activists in Kosovo.
+Feride Rushiti (born September 12, 1970) is a Kosovan activist, doctor, director of the "Kosovo Center for the Rehabilitation of Torture Survivors" (KRCT) and is one of the pioneering human rights activists in Kosovo.
 Rushiti received the U.S. Secretary of State's International Women of Courage Award from US First Lady Melania Trump on 23 March 2018.

+Education and Career

+Feride Rushiti was born on September 12, 1970.
 She completed her studies at the Faculty of Medicine in Tirana, Albania in 1997 where she specialized in gastroenterology.

 In the aftermath of the 1998-1999 Kosovo war Rushiti mobilized a team of 45 health professionals from Kosovo, for post-war returnees and survivors of torture.
+She served as a doctor in refugee camps in Albania, where she had direct contact withsurvivors of sexual violence.

+After the war, she founded the KRCT, with a focus on rehabilitating survivors of torture and sexual violence, as well as advocating for their rights.

 After more than a decade of lobbying by women activists, including Feride Rushiti, survivors are entitled to compensation as victims of war.
 She interceded with Bedri Hamza, the minister for finance, when rumours began that the compensation would be low.
 They started enrolling in February 2018.
-War rape survivors can receive $ 280 (about 228 Euro) in monthly compensation.
+War rape survivors can receive $280 (about 228 Euro) in monthly compensation.

+Contribution to Policies and Reforms

+Through her work, Rushiti has been involved in various legal and social initiatives in Kosovo, including: